What You Need to Know About Leaky Gut Syndrome

 Research into the brain-gut connection is revolutionizing how medical professionals understand the relationship between mood, food, and cognitive function.
 At the center of this new space is the concept of the leaky gut – a condition in which inflammation-driving materials enter the bloodstream through cracks in the intestinal tract.

 In this article, we will explore leaky gut syndrome.
 What is it?
-What are the symptoms?
+What are the symptoms and treatment options?
 And is getting tested and changing your diet the key to improving your overall health?

 What is a leaky gut?